shaelyn-l/shaelyn-l.github.io/projects/CITRUS2024.md

 My topic focused on the intermingling of health and climate which led me towards wanting to apply data science techniques to identify patterns and trends of Influenza A in the USA.
 The research question I based my findings around was, “Are there any consistent patterns in the timing and intensity of influenza A seasons?”.
 I was able to find a dataset from the World Health Organization which had data on Influenza A cases in the USA from 1997 to 2024.
 I then cleaned the data, which included dropping columns and rows that were not relevant to this research question and filling in missing values.
 I then graphed my findings to provide a visual understanding of the data and applied various statistical tests (such as chi-squared and Kruskal-Wallis) to gain deeper insight to my question.

+This project was completed by myself with the guidance of my graduate mentors that would be done through daily check-ins to see the progress of my research project.
+It gave me an opportunity to refine my data science coding skills and gave me an opportunity to apply research techniques.
+To be eligible to participate in this program I had to acquire a CITI conduct of research certificate that shows I understand the ethics behind researching.
+This program also let me develop my communication skills which were necessary when it came to sharing my findings through a final presentation conducted at the end of the program.

 Here is a portion of my code that was used to plotted the graph above:
 ```cpp
 # plot the average INF_A